bdan-security/open-source-soc/02_Scenario_A_Reconnaissance/README.md

 This allows the reconnaissance activity to be investigated through the SIEM rather than requiring direct analysis of the Suricata sensor.

-> **Figure A.2:** The Wazuh dashboard successfully detecting and classifying the Nmap port scan as a network security alert.
+>  The Wazuh dashboard successfully detecting and classifying the Nmap port scan as a network security alert.

 ![Wazuh Nmap Detection](../Images/Scenario_A_Wazuh_Detection.png)